davidconoh/davidconoh/README.md

 - 💬 Ask me about Machine Learning in the Cloud...
 - 📫 Reach me on [LinkedIn](https://linkedin.com/in/davidconoh) and [Twitter](https://twitter.com/davidconoh).
 - 😄 Pronouns: Me, Myself and I.
-- ⚡ Fun fact:
- I own the universe, if you ask well enough.
+- ⚡ Fun fact: I already own the universe, if you ask well enough.